Domestic Violence and Homelessness: Statistics (2016)

 According to a 2012 study on homelessness in Minnesota, 30% of women were homeless due to domestic violence.

 In the HUD 2012 Continuum of Care Homeless Assistance Program Point-in-Time Count, the largest subpopulation of homeless persons in Washington State was victims of domestic violence.

 Source: Olsen, L., Rollins, C., Billhardt, K. & (2013).
-The Intersection of Domestic Violence and Homelessness Visit disclaimer page .
+The Intersection of Domestic Violence and Homelessness (PDF) Visit disclaimer page .
 Seattle, Washington: Washington State Coalition Against Domestic Violence; Portland, OR: Volunteers of America Home Free Program.

 A Florida study examining the experience of violence among 800 homeless women found that a significant number of women were victimized in their lifetime, and almost one-quarter of the women indicated that violence was one, if not the main reason they were homeless.
 This study also found that: